ZahidTerriquez/switching-to-linux/README.md

    - Click **"Flash from file"** and select your downloaded ISO.
    - Click **"Select target"** and choose your USB drive.
    - Click **"Flash!"** to create the bootable USB.
-4. Safely eject your USB when done.
+4. Wait for Etcher to finish and safely eject the USB.

 ---